DYK-Team/Parabolic_reflector/README.md

 PARABOLIC REFLECTOR FOR 4G INTERNET ACCESS

 This project demonstrates how to build a custom parabolic reflector to enhance 4G internet connectivity in rural or remote areas.
 The reflector design is based on a self-made structure using readily available materials, with the goal of improving signal reception using a 4G modem and feed antenna.
-For more details refer to the report file Parabolic_reflector_RU.pdf (Russian) or Parabolic_reflector_Eng.pdf (English).
+For more details refer to the report file Parabolic_reflector_Ru.pdf (Russian) or Parabolic_reflector_Eng.pdf (English).

 KEY FEATURES: